CHILD SAFETY

 An expired medicine in a home with children is a double problem.
 First, it does not work properly (because it is past its date).
 Second, it is an additional “object” in the cabinet that a child can find and swallow.

-Regular review of expiry dates is not just about medicine effectiveness — it is about safety.
+Regularly reviewing expiry dates is not just about medicine effectiveness — it is about safety.
 Fewer unnecessary medicines at home means lower risk.
 Take expired medicines to the pharmacy — details in what to do with expired medicines.

-Pediatric Classification — How to Know What Is Safe
+Paediatric Classification — How to Know What Is Safe

 Not every “children’s medicine” is safe for every child.
 And not every “adult medicine” is automatically dangerous.
 The key is classification.